-Budget summary, autumn 2017
+Budget summary, autumn 2018

 Company cars and fuel (Table C)

-'Off payroll' and disguised remuneration
+'Off payroll' working

 HMRC has been concerned about individuals working through personal service companies (PSCs) and similar arrangements for two decades: they regard this as a way of avoiding PAYE and Class 1 NIC where 'in reality' (in HMRC's view) the individual is acting as an employee.
-From 6 April 2017, where the individual behind the PSC works in the public sector, the responsibility for paying this tax has been transferred to the person making the payment to the PSC.
-Public bodies such as NHS Trusts have had to account for PAYE on such payments, even if the PSC is registered for VAT.
-The Government intends to consult on the possibility of extending this to people working in the private sector as well.
+HMRC estimates that the cost to the Exchequer could reach £1.3 billion a year by 2023/24.